MicrosoftDocs/winrt-api/windows.ui.xaml.controls/richeditbox_selectionhighlightcolorwhennotfocused.md

 </dl>

 ## -property-value
 The brush used to highlight the selected text when [RichEditBox](richeditbox.md) loses focus.
 The default is a null brush from a pure code perspective, but the default control template for [RichEditBox](richeditbox.md) applies a Transparent brush for this in a runtime instance of a [RichEditBox](richeditbox.md) control.
+To disable the SelectionHighlightColorWhenNotFocused, set the brush to Transparent once again.

 ## -remarks